jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.5.5 - 2014/3/13

+* Allow setting the overlay opacity through CSS, rather than having to use Colorbox's opacity property.
+Fixes #580

 ### Version 1.5.4 - 2014/3/7

 * Fixed potential issue where IE9+ wouldn't close the modal when clicking on the overlay.
 Fixes #576